Skip to main content

 Locate the ojhs-whitelist-default.xml

-Just as a hint: all block- and allowlists are stored in /opt/IBM/WebSpere/AppServer/profiles/Dmgr01/config/cells/cellname/LotusConnections-config/extern
+Just as a hint: all block- and allowlists are stored in /opt/IBM/WebSpere/AppServer/profiles/Dmgr01/config/cells/cellname/LotusConnections-config/extern when you use a default deployment or Connections Automation Ansible Script.

 Copy files

-I decided to name my allowlist stoeps
+I decided to name my allowlist stoeps.

 cd /opt/IBM/WebSpere/AppServer/profiles/Dmgr01/config/cells/cellname/LotusConnections-config/extern